 For 15 minutes at the end of every lunch hour, every child takes part in organised games and activities selected by the children themselves (in conjunction with their trained adult and/or Play leader).
 These activities are not only fun but help the children understand how to be healthy and active.
 We ensure that every child in the school is involved in this 'Change 4 life' activity.

-In addition to this our Sports Apprentice, Mr Dickinson, is always on the playground running organised games and activities encouraging all children to take part in extra physical exercise.
+In addition to this our Sports TA, Mr Dickinson, is always on the playground running organised games and activities encouraging all children to take part in extra physical exercise.
 His team of Year 2 Sports Leaders do a great job at running intra-school competitions at lunch times on the astro-turf area.
 The Sports Leaders discussed their responsibilities with Mr Dickinson, and agreed that they should:

 In fact, our Active Playtimes are so successful that other local schools have been to watch what we do and how we do it, so that they can set up similar systems within their schools.

 ***Well done to all of our lunch time staff!***